jakewvincent/jakewvincent.github.io/discourse-sim.md

 Tools fall into several categories that reflect distinct kinds of agentic actions:

 1. **Discourse tools**: The main way of participating in a conversation.
 These tools correspond to discourse moves: putting items on the Table, resolving them, making commitments, etc. Every discourse tool that produces an utterance takes an **`utterance`** parameter (the actual utterance content, as text) alongside additional, tool-specific parameters that might further inform the discourse operation.
 This separates *what is said* from *what it does* to the discourse state.
 2. **Preparation tools**: Internal actions that do not produce utterances.
-A participant recalling their own relevant details or a facilitator looking up a record in an external system return information to each agent privately, populating their Individual Ground, but nothing appears in the conversation transcript.
+A participant recalling their own relevant details or a facilitator looking up a record in an external system return information to each agent privately, adding to their private beliefs, but nothing appears in the conversation transcript.
 These tools model behind-the-scenes cognitive and procedural work that underlies the discourse.
 3. **Seeding tools**: Used exclusively during the pre-conversation seeding phase, when the participants establish goals, beliefs, and intentions.
 They are not available during the main phase of the conversation.
 4. **Private state management tools**: Allow agents to update their private mental state during the conversation, such as marking a goal as achieved, revising a belief, or linking an intention to a public to-do item.
 These help bridge the private and public layers of the system.